krockway/Credit_Risk_Analysis/README.md

 ## Results

 Below are the results of 6 structured machine learning models.
 For each, I will assess the accuracy score, precision and recall scores.
+The combination of each of these scores will identify the best model.

 Accuracy score is the number of correct predictions divided by the total number of predictions.